willymcallister/willymcallister.github.io/_articles/staticman.md

 ---
 layout: article
-title:  "Staticman and Mailgun"
+title:  "Staticman"
 author: Willy McAllister
 comments: true
 ---

 Spinningnumbers.org is a static web site.
 I use [Staticman v3](https://staticman.net) as a service to make it seem like my static site is responsive to comments and discussion.

 Staticman allows users to enter their email address to subscribe to a post and be notified if new comments appear.

 ----